zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 $$

 found in Eqn.
-23.19, we must also consider a variation of Eqn.
+23.19, we must also consider a variant of Eqn.
 23.23 that features a cosine rather than a sine:

 $$ \tag{23.37}
 	I_{cos}(\tau_e, \tau_o)